 Hosts must identify a room where drug testing will be conducted.
 The area must have controlled access.
-Only those authorized by the drug-testing crew chief will be allowed in the area.
+Only those authorized by the doping control officer will be allowed in the area.
 The room must accommodate the drug-testing crew and selected student-athletes.
 Fully equipped restrooms must be adjacent to or close to the testing room.
 Separate restroom facilities are required if the championship includes both genders.
 These restrooms must be secure and only available for drug-testing use.